 Prague Wellness Facilities and Centres

 If you are coming to Prague then be prepared to do a lot of walking in all weathers.
 But it doesn’t all have to be a hard slog as you navigate all the attractions etc. Why not work a bit or pleasure and relaxation into your break for less than you might think.
 Very often these Prague wellness treatments have to be arranged in advance but some offer a walk-in service for a quick massage etc. So here’s a selection of places offering various things like different types of massages, body treatments, facials and sauna/steam rooms to help you to relax after a hard day in the city.
-Descriptions are below and more details are available via the banners on the right of the page.
+Descriptions are below.

 ECSOTICA LUXURY SPA